gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 - Understand how to render depth target mip pyramid.
 - Use mip LoDs for normals, color, depth? to blend the pixels
 - Provide a minimum thickness for potentially thin objects?
-- Add an option to only use a front side depth and a thickness because non water tight meshes will having streaming coming off like the helmet
 - Add alpha test clipping to the pass shaders so the leaves on the planters look correct
 - Add spatial denoising blur
-- Add temporal denoising
 - Perform a reuseable depth prepass to improve performance on all subsequent passes.
 - Add a max loop iteration and unroll loop to see if performance improves.